VidakM/vidakm.github.io/_posts/2023-12-28-notification_events_and_coupling.md

 layout: post
 title: 🛍️ Notification events and strong coupling
 date: 2023-12-28 10:05:00
-description: What are event driven servies and why should we use them?
+description: What are the hazards of Notification events and the tight coupling they create and when should it be used?
-tags: events event-driven microservices
+tags: events event-driven microservices data
 categories: guidelines
 thumbnail: assets/blog_images/notification_events_and_coupling/banner_notification_events_and_coupling.png
 toc: